 - The Semi-annual and Financial Reports were submitted as required by EDA regulations. - We held regional economic development meetings in our region. - Our CEDS Board reviewed our regional EDA activities.
-We reviewed the CEDS Plan with our EDD Board. - Provided technical assistance information to other agencies in our jurisdiction. - We established a new CVEDD CARES RLF and have funded \$320,000 in loans. - Due to Covid-19 pandemic, the federal regulations were modified by EDA.
-We met our goal based on the new guidelines. - Secured a \$2.2 million dollar grant from EDA for facility acquisition and renovations. - Secured a \$400,000 CARES grant from EDA.
+We reviewed the CEDS Plan with our EDD Board. - Provided technical assistance information to other agencies in our jurisdiction. - We established a new CVEDD CARES RLF and have funded \$500,000 in loans. - Due to Covid-19 pandemic, the federal regulations were modified by EDA.
+We met our goal based on the new guidelines. - Began close out on the \$2.2 million dollar grant from EDA for facility acquisition and renovations. - Began close out on the \$400,000 CARES grant from EDA.

-FY 2021 - 2022 PLANNED PERFORMANCE MEASURES
+FY 2022 - 2023 PLANNED PERFORMANCE MEASURES

-- Begin work throughout the region regarding the updated of our Comprehensive Economic Development Strategy (CEDS) that is set to expire year end 2022. - Coordinate economic development planning with other economic development corporations in our region. - Begin in inner workings of a new CVEDD Website. - Continue to provide technical assistance as appropriate to member agencies with economic development programs. - Secure at least one new EDA grant. - Submit Performance Measures Reports to EDA annually - Close out the EDA facility acquisition and renovation grant. - Close out the EDA CARES grant.
+- Continue work throughout the region regarding the updated of our Comprehensive Economic Development Strategy (CEDS) that is set to expire year end 2022. - Coordinate economic development planning with other economic development corporations in our region. - Continue to provide technical assistance as appropriate to member agencies with economic development programs. - Secure at least one new EDA grant. - Submit Performance Measures Reports to EDA annually - Close out the EDA facility acquisition and renovation grant. - Close out the EDA CARES grant. - Incorporate a new Broadband Initiative for our region.